Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/using-direct-workflow.md

 You can find an example of this workflow in the sample projects included with the input system package.
 To find it, in the Project window, look in **Assets > Samples > SimpleDemo** and open the scene: **SimpleDemo_UsingState**.

-See [Supported Devices](supported-devices-reference.md) for more information about devices supported by the input system, and the API to read their states.
+Refer to [Supported Devices](supported-devices-reference.md) for more information about devices supported by the input system, and the API to read their states.

-For more a more flexible workflow, see the [Actions Workflow](using-actions-workflow.md).
+For more a more flexible workflow, refer to the [Actions Workflow](using-actions-workflow.md).